Re-introduce demosaic algorithm VNG4 to avoid noise artifacts of Pentax K200D

-#2 Updated by Thomas Heßling almost 6 years ago
+#2 Updated by Thomas Heßling over 6 years ago

 Sure, the files are attached below.
 I also added a screenshot of the moiree pattern that made me aware of the issue.
 The samples are all 200px squares taken at (200,200).